eigs/EVSL/README.md

    - lanbounds.c   :  Lanczos alg. to give bounds of spectrum
    - landos.c      :  Lanczos based DOS algorithm for the standard problem
    - landosG.c     :  Lanczos based DOS algorithm for general and standard problems
-   - lanTrbound.c  :  A more robust alg. to give bounds of spectrum based on TR Lanczos
+   - lanTrbounds.c  :  A more robust alg. to give bounds of spectrum based on TR Lanczos
    - mactime.c     :  Timer for mac iOS
    - misc_la.c     :  Miscellaneous linear algebra functions
    - ratfilter.c   :  Computing and applying rational filters